“I can bear ugliness,” he said. “I find the one thing I cannot live with is death.”

 Mmm, this was an enjoyable read.
-The atmosphere in these stories are moody and slightly disturbing, and it really put me on edge in fear and anticipation right from the start: because as with most fables, there are fangs ready to be bared at the end, and it was a most delicious feeling not knowing what was to come next.
+The atmosphere in these stories are moody and slightly disturbing, and it put me on edge in fear and anticipation right from the start: because as with most fables, there are fangs ready to be bared at the end, and it was a most delicious feeling not knowing what was to come next.

 Because for me, what truly made this book stand out was the fact that it’s a retelling with progressive twists.
 The author takes familiar stories and gives them perspective shifts so you realize that perhaps certain characters were never truly the hero of their stories, and I loved that.
 There’s one about The Little Mermaid, another about The Nutcracker, and a particularly dark one about Hansel and Gretel that gave me the creeps.

-Furthermore, and talk about stunning illustrations!
-The stories alone are stimulating enough to hold your interest, but the vibrant colors and evolving illustrations encasing the text definitely enhanced my urge to read on; they contributed so much to the mood and evolution of these stories, and as a picture book aficionado, I absolutely loved poring over the little details and changes in illustrations from page to page.
+Furthermore, talk about stunning illustrations!
+The stories alone are stimulating enough to hold your interest, but the vibrant colors and evolving illustrations encasing the text definitely enhanced my urge to read on; they contributed so much to the mood of these stories, and as a picture book aficionado, I absolutely relished poring over the little details and changes in illustrations from page to page.

 Furthermore, although the author attempts to project a manner of omniscience and whimsy (as all fables go), there were moments where she flitted in and out of the characters’ heads, and it made the tone feel inconsistent.
 She either should’ve gotten more intimate with the character POVs, or she should’ve totally stayed distant as an all-knowing narrator, because courting both made the book feel stilted at times.

 Otherwise, this was a very enjoyable read.
-The illustrations are beautiful and engaging, the dark tone of these stories intriguing and complex, and I loved the chills I got at some of these twists: this book is perfect for anyone in a reading slump because it is digestible, compelling, and oh-so-atmospheric!
+The illustrations are beautiful and engaging, the dark tone of these stories intriguing and complex, and I loved the chills I got at some of these twists: this book is perfect for anyone in a reading slump because it is digestible, compelling, and oh-so-atmospheric.